Dantown-Internship/backendtestapril25/README.md

 ## Setup
  <p>Setup your project base Url i.e {{baseUrl}} on postman.
 Import the API collection in collections/ directory in the project root folder into your postman.
-Set your authorization header to accept application/json, and Authorization as bearer token which the auth token</p>
+Set your authorization header to accept application/json, and Authorization as bearer token which is your auth token</p>
  <p>Set your mail stmp credentials on your .env</p>

 ### Clone the Repository